+On this guided Morse Tour of Oxford the old city is the backdrop to the on-screen drama.
 To many, Oxford has long been associated with its famous University.
-However, for fans of Inspector Morse, it is the murder capital of the world, where homicide, corruption and vice run rife.
+However, for fans, it is the murder capital of the world, where homicide, corruption and vice run rife.

-The City of Oxford has been the setting not only for the Inspector Morse books and TV series, but also its spin-offs – Lewis and Endeavour.
-On the Inspector Morse Tour of Oxford, you will be able to take a closer investigation into the world of author Colin Dexter’s famous detective creation.
+Oxford is the central setting for the Inspector Morse books and TV series.
+But also its spin-offs – Lewis and Endeavour.
+On the Morse Tour of Oxford, you will be able to take a closer investigation into the world of author Colin Dexter’s famous detective creation.

-On this 2 hour guided walk around the old city of Oxford, you will hear fascinating historical information about the colleges, pubs, streets, houses and other places familiar to Morse and his fellow detectives, as well as interesting anecdotes on how the show and characters were developed.
+Your guide will share fascinating historical information about the colleges, pubs, streets, houses and other places used in these shows.
+Your guide will also share interesting anecdotes on how the show and characters were developed.

 See the picturesque towns and villages of Midsomer that have played a role in more than 250 suspicious deaths since the show first aired in 1997.